American Government for Christian Homeschoolers

 Clifton frequently explains how our federal government gradually increased its power and diminished that of the states, often under the influence of people like Alexander Hamilton, Supreme Court Chief Justice John Jay, Abraham Lincoln, Supreme Court Chief Justice John Marshall, and Franklin D. Roosevelt.

-One or more “What Do You Think” questions are at the end of each day’s reading assignments.
-They include questions such as this one on page 46: “Among the complaints against King George III (Sections 3-21), are there any that would justify a Christian’s participating in a violent revolution against him?” and this one on page 146: “Imagine you’re a Federalist.
+One or more “What Do You Think” questions follow each day’s reading assignments, such as this one on page 46: “Among the complaints against King George III (Sections 3-21), are there any that would justify a Christian’s participating in a violent revolution against him?” and this one on page 146: “Imagine you’re a Federalist.
 Do you have a suggestion on what the states could do to combat the Supreme Court’s exceeding its constitutional limits?”

 Parents can download the free answer key using the URL on page 9.
 Tests are not available to students using the textbook by itself, but parents might use some or all of the Final Review questions on pages 328-330 to create their own final exam, albeit without an answer key.